jdevfullstack/programming-core-concepts/README.md

 ## Conditionals
 In a comprehensive program, the computer must decide based on the condition/s given.
+Of course, the computer cannot do that alone, you must instruct it exactly.
-The most common is the IF statement with the extended IF/ELSE.
+The most common is the
+IF statement with the extended IF/ELSE.

 ## Loops